amiralikh/design_patterns/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

-## Simple User CRUD API with Laravel and Repository Pattern
+## Simple User CRUD API with Laravel and Factory Pattern

 This project demonstrates a simple CRUD (Create, Read, Update, Delete) API for managing users using the Laravel framework.
 The API follows the Factory pattern to create and manage user instances.
 ## Getting Started